Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/JavascriptInterop.md

 value[T](value: T): JsValue
 ```

-In the future, it may be possible to provide a whitelist of dependencies that are allowed to use this package.
+In the future, it may be possible to provide a whitelist of dependencies that are allowed to use this module.

 # Internal FFI